Maverick-Edge/adapt/assembly_ref.md

 * ? conditional
 * = assignment
 * << move
-* @ dereference address within a variable address
+* @ referencer, returns the address of the memory
+* # dereferencer, gets the value from the address